Every muscle in your body feels like it’s on lunch break, but you still have miles left on your long run.

 The goal of a training plan is to consistently increase mileage and intensity to a specific peak week, which will be the hardest week of training followed by taper to race day.

-Peak week is your highest mileage week of training, which comes from slowly building up to your longest run and is followed by taper.
-Taper is normally dreaded by many runners, but not when you peak correctly which is just a couple weeks prior to race day and your body is now craving the rest.
+Peak week is your highest mileage week of training, – which comes from slowly building up to your longest run – and is followed by taper.
+Taper is normally dreaded by many runners, but not when you peak correctly – which is just a couple weeks prior to race day – and your body is now craving the rest.
+Tapering is important to give your body that recovery, and when you do it the right way – it will be extremely efficient as well.

 - Try to simulate race conditions during your long run